Entropy-Foundation/oracle-pull-example/rest/javascript/sui_client/README.md

 # Javascript PullServiceClient for SUI Readme

-This library is designed to interact with a gRPC server for fetching proof data and then using that data to call a smart contract on a blockchain network.
+This library is designed to interact with a rest api server for fetching proof data and then using that data to call a smart contract on a blockchain network.
 This readme provides instructions on how to use the library and customize certain components for your specific use case.